EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

  * Click on `Users` in the menu, then click `Create User`.

-   * Enter any name you like.
+   * Enter any username you like, but its easiest to name the user the same as the bucket.
    * Check the type of access as `Programatic`.
    * Click `Next`.
    * Skip the Groups screen.